davidjohnbarton/actor-booking-scraper/README.md

 ## Output examples

-In case of using the `simple` INPUT attribute, an example output for a single hotel can look like this:
+When using the `simple` INPUT attribute, the output for a single hotel might look like this:

 ```javascript
 {